the0neWhoKnocks/diy-solar-generator/src/page/home.md

     :::_ .imgs
     {% imgPopUp 'mani:imgs/build/25-build', 'build step 25' %}
     :::
-1. To cover fans I used some magnetic vent covers.
+1. To cover the fans I used some magnetic vent covers.
 Unfortunately Aluminum (which the fan covers are made of) is not magnetic.
 To get around that, I attached some magnetic strips with adhesive backing above and below the fans and cut the covers to shape.
 You'll also see I replaced the exterior metal nuts (for the bus bars, shunt, and breaker) with black plastic acorn nuts (which are much more pleasant to accidentally bump into).
     :::_ .imgs
     {% imgPopUp 'mani:imgs/build/26-build', 'build step 26' %}
     {% imgPopUp 'mani:imgs/build/27-build', 'build step 27' %}